jhpyle/docassemble/_docs/config.md

 templates.
 However, if you do so, you may wish to include `{% raw %}{{ extra_css }}{% endraw %}` in the `<head>` and `{% raw %}{{ extra_js }}{% endraw %}` at the end of the `<body>`.
-On the interviews page, there is a bit of [Javascript] that asks the user "are you sure?" before deleting all of the interview.
+On the interviews page, there is a bit of [JavaScript] that asks the user "are you sure?" before deleting all of the interview.
-The start page does not use [Javascript].
+The start page does not use [JavaScript].

 You can also customize these pages using [CSS].
 The [HTML] elements in the standard template use some classes do nothing;